 The second intermediate calculation is for the distinction of the rural and urban road traffic into line and area sources.
 The assumption for the rural roads not covered by TRANSTOOLS is that 70 % of the emissions are categorised as line sources and the remaining 30 % of the rural roads not covered by TRANSTOOLS are categorised as area sources.
 The urban roads are categorised 50 % as line and 50 % as area sources.
-This strategy is clarified in the upper part of the scheme presented in Figure 3-3.
+This strategy is clarified in the upper part of the scheme presented in Error!
+Reference source not found.
+The assumptions used above for percentage splits may need to be varied for different countries depending on the level of urbanisation etc.